-Description Seconds for Shared/ Non-Shared The Attribute Flush Time parameters control the length of time attributes are held on the client before they are flushed back to the FSM (unless there is an explicit attribute request from the FSM).
+Field / Button Description Attribute Flush Time Seconds for Shared/ Non-Shared The Attribute Flush Time parameters control the length of time attributes are held on the client before they are flushed back to the FSM (unless there is an explicit attribute request from the FSM).
 The default values are 30 seconds for non-shared files (Attribute Flush Time, non shared), and 2 seconds for shared files (Attribute Flush Time, shared).
 Setting these parameters lower will greatly increase the amount of metadata traffic between clients and the FSM.
-However, in circumstances where files are frequently shared on the SAN, setting the Attribute Flush Time Shared can result in other clients seeing size updates more frequently if a file is being written or one client and read on another.
+However, in circumstances where files are frequently shared on the SAN, setting the Attribute Flush Time Shared can result in other clients seeing size updates more frequently if a file is being written on one client and read on another.
 A value of zero is invalid, and will result in using the default setting.
 Delay Atime Updates When this box is checked, the file system delays Atime (access time) updates when reading a file to the time when the file is closed.
 This cuts down on FSM metadata updates at the expense of coherency.
-Low Water Mark A metadata/inode cache contains non-data information High Water Mark such as file names, sizes, update times, and so on.
-Tuning the low and high water marks and the frequency Max.
-Entries of purge passes can help certain large mix applications.
-Purge Period (Seconds) rr Minimum Directory Cache Size This option sets the size of the directory cache.
+Metadata/Inode Cache Low Water Mark A metadata/inode cache contains non-data High Water Mark information such as file names, sizes, update times, and so on.
+Max.
+Entries Tuning the low and high water marks and the frequency of purge passes can help certain large mix Purge Period (Seconds) applications.
+Directory Cache Minimum Directory Cache Size This option sets the size of the directory cache.
 Directory entries are cached on the client to reduce client-FSM communications during directory reads.
-Delay Atime Updates Low Water Mark High Water Mark Max.
-Entries Purge Period (Seconds) Minimum Directory
+The default value is 10 MB.